-Notable historic graffiti is located in the dropdown to the lowest room (Photograph 32) and depicts the signature of E.O.
+Notable historical graffiti is located in the dropdown to the lowest room (Photograph 33) and depicts the signature of E.O.
 Beck from December of 1941-just a few weeks after the Pearl Harbor attacks that brought the United States into World War II.
 Local lore has it that the caves of Beck Ranch had been explored as potential bomb shelters during the Cold War; perhaps that idea had an earlier origin.

 The entirety of this preserve is fenced and appropriate signage has been placed on the fence.
-A cave gate has already been placed on Beck Sewer Cave and on Beck Trash Cave.
+A cave gate is atop Beck Sewer Cave and Beck Trash Cave.